Kells History, Family Crest & Coats of Arms

 The surname Kells was first found in Kirkcudbrightshire (Gaelic: Siorrachd Chille Chuithbheirt), part of the present day Council Area of Dumfries and Galloway, former county in Southwestern Scotland, where they held a family seat from very ancient times, some say well before the Norman Conquest and the arrival of Duke William at Hastings in 1066 A.D.

-Important Dates for the Kells family
+Early History of the Kells family

 This web page shows only a small excerpt of our Kells research.
 Another 57 words (4 lines of text) are included under the topic Early Kells History in all our PDF Extended History products and printed products wherever possible.